petermok-1213/algo-prac/README.md

-# algo-prac
+# What is this

-I'm learning algorithms right now.
-I'm looking for jobs right now.
+I'm learning algorithms and looking for jobs right now. \
-I need to implement algos to solodify my knowledge.
-I need to show ppl that I code.
+I need to implement algos to solodify my knowledge and show ppl that I can code.

 So here it is.